Advantages and Disadvantages of Self-Service Kiosks

 Below is the list of pros and cons for adopting self-ordering kiosks based on our experience of working with 1500 digital signage solution providers from 70+ countries around the world.

 The benefits of self-service kiosks outweigh the cons.

 The overall accuracy of service improves as customers are provided with visual content and detailed information about what exactly they are ordering.
 Kiosks eliminate human to human miscommunication.
 No more, “he said she said.”
 Accounting accuracy and speed also improves for all types of payments.
 There’s no comparison to be made when it comes to the math capacity of computers vs. humans.

-2) Reduced wait time
+2) Self-Service Kiosks for Restaurants reduce wait time

 When making an order with a cashier, the customer has to specify the items, then the cashier records the order while processing the payment, followed by repeating the order and cost to confirm.
 All those in line are forced to wait unattended.
 Isn’t the point of eating at a QSR restaurant to be “quick”?
-Here’s where self-ordering kiosks come in handy.
+Here’s where self-service kiosks for restaurants come in handy.
 They can largely reduce this wait time as they process every order with no delay, directly controlled by the customers.
 In the meantime, staff from the register can move to service other parts of the customer experience.
-Read on to find out how self-ordering kiosks can help optimize resources.
+Read on to find out how food-ordering kiosks can help optimize resources.

 3) Optimization of resources (and employees)

 Let the machines do the jobs that require accuracy, efficiency, information and consistency.
 While self-ordering kiosks do the repetitive task of walking customers through the menu and processing orders, staff can be rearranged to do what humans do better: assembling the orders, keeping the restaurant clean, engaging with guests to make sure they are satisfied, and serving food to the table.
 How can QSR business afford to have both the self-ordering kiosks and the employees?
 Read on.